 SPF, DKIM, DMARC, MTA‑STS, and TLS‑RPT secure mail transport and authentication — not metadata.
 PGP/S/MIME encrypt content, not headers.
 VPN and Tor can mask user IP, but can’t prevent server‑side header retention.

-Conventional tools partially protect email‑metadata privacy.
-To go beyond, Freemindtronic deploys sovereign countermeasures with DataShielder™: a hardware‑anchored architecture that compartmentalises usage and reduces exposure.
+Traditional tools (VPN, PGP, SPF/DKIM/DMARC) offer partial protection of email‑metadata privacy.
+To go further, Freemindtronic deploys sovereign countermeasures through DataShielder™: a hardware‑anchored architecture designed to compartmentalise usage and reduce exposure.

-DataShielder HSM NFC stores keys and digital identities offline.
-Physical isolation prevents leakage to cloud or disk, ensuring local, segmented control.
+DataShielder HSM NFC ensures offline storage of keys and digital identities.
+Its physical isolation prevents leakage to cloud or disk, guaranteeing local, segmented control.

 - Offline key compartmentalisation with DataShielder HSM NFC